Keywords Understanding Lite

 What is Keywords Understanding Lite?

-Keywords Understanding Lite is a speech and language therapy app for children and adults, structured around sentence-level comprehension exercises on iOS.
+Keywords Understanding Lite is a speech and language therapy app for children and adults, providing sentence-level comprehension exercises on iOS.

 Current Momentum